 This makes sensors slightly more vulnerable to interference received in the main lobe but much more robust against interference received via side lobes.
 Recommendation ITU-R RS.1813 provides relevant EESS sensors antenna patterns to be used for interference assessment.

-As assumed in Report ITU-R SM.2092 the EESS (passive) sensor antenna pattern may conform to the reference antenna pattern specified in Recommendation ITU-R F.1245 and it was used in Study 3 as describe below.
+As assumed in Report ITU-R SM.2092, the EESS (passive) sensor antenna pattern may also conform to the reference antenna pattern specified in Recommendation ITU-R F.1245 that was used in Study 3 as describe below.

 3 Summary of EESS (passive) vs FS studies

-Three independent studies were conducted to assess interference from FS systems, operating in the frequency band 81–86 GHz, to EESS (passive) sensors, operating in adjacent frequency band 86-92 GHz, in framework of WRC-12 AI 1.8 preparation.
-These studies were produced based on different assumptions.
-3.1 Summary of Study 1 (contains in Annex A + AnnexA2 (Methodology))
+Within the framework of WRC-12 AI 1.8 preparation, three independent studies were conducted to assess interference from FS systems operating in the frequency band 81–86 GHz to EESS (passive) sensors operating in adjacent frequency band 86-92 GHz.

+These studies were produced based on different assumptions:

+Study 1 (presented in Annex A), proposes to assess the maximum level of unwanted emissions of FS in the bands 71-76 GHz and 81-86 GHz, using typical deployment characteristics of FS stations

+Study 2 (presented in Annex B), proposes to assess the maximum level of interference produced by a typical FS deployment and typical FS emission power mask in the 81-86 GHz.

+Study 3 (presented in Annex C), proposes to assess the maximum level of interference produced by an actual FS deployment in one country in the 81-86 GHz.

+3.1 Study 1

-The study presented in Annex A of the Report assesses the impact of unwanted emissions of FS operating in the bands 71-76 GHz and 81-86 GHz on EESS passive services in adjacent bands.
+The Study 1 presented in Annex A of the Report proposes to assess the maximum level of unwanted emissions of FS operating in the bands 71-76 GHz and 81-86 GHz on EESS passive services in adjacent bands.

-3.1.1 Typical FS deployment and assumptions taken in Annex A
+3.1.1 Typical FS deployment and assumptions taken in Study 1

 FS stations operating in the bands 71-76 GHz and 81-86 GHz are assumed to operate at typical elevation angles lower than 20°.
-However it was also considered possible to have a relatively low number of FS links deployed with elevation angles up to 90°.
+However it is also considered possible to have a relatively low number of FS links deployed with elevation angles up to 90°, as already depicted in other FS frequency bands and current FS deployment.

-Based on the methodology presented in Annex A2 an average density of 0.5 links per km2 per frequency channel was assumed in the study but is limited to areas with high population densities (hot spots).
-Outside the hot spots (further on considered as background deployment), a maximum density of 0.06 links per km2 was considered.
+Based on the methodology presented in Annex A2, Study 1 makes use of an average density of 0.5 links per km2 limited to areas with high population densities (hot spots).
+Outside the hot spots (further on considered as “background deployment”), a maximum density of 0.06 links per km2 is considered.

-The same number of links as for hot spots (i.e. 240) was assumed to have elevation angles above 20° with uniform distribution resulting in 0.24% outside the hot spots.
-The total percentage of high elevation links is hence 0.39% within the reference area of 2 000 000 km2 using a squared roll-off distribution.
+The same number of links as for hot spots (i.e. 240) iss assumed to have elevation angles above 20° with uniform distribution resulting in 0.24% outside the hot spots.
+The total percentage of high elevation links is hence 0.39% within the EESS reference area of 2 000 000 km2 using a squared roll-off distribution.

-Additional simulations have been performed to assess the impact of FS typical deployment characteristics (density and elevations).
-It can be seen that even by restricting the overall number of FS links, the elevation angles of FS stations to 45° and the percentage of elevation angles above 30° to very low percentages, consistent with actual deployment characteristics in other frequency bands (37-40 GHz) in some counties of Europe, the initial conclusions on the coexistence between fixed service operating in 71-76/81-86 GHz bands with the EESS (passive) are unchanged.
+In addition, using the same FS transmitter characteristics, simulations have also been performed to assess the impact of FS typical deployment characteristics by varying the FS density and elevations statistics.
+It can be seen that even by restricting the overall number of FS links, the elevation angles of FS stations to 45° and the percentage of elevation angles above 30° to very low percentages, consistent with actual deployment characteristics in other frequency bands (37-40 GHz) in some worldwide counties, the initial conclusions on the coexistence between fixed service operating in 71-76/81-86 GHz bands with the EESS (passive) in the 86-92 GHz band remain unchanged.

-FS transmitter characteristics are the same in the different studies.
+.

-3.1.2 Summary of the results of Study 1 (Annex A)
+3.1.2 Summary of the results of Study 1